Proton Therapy is one of the most technologically advanced treatments for cancer.

 In August 2014 PTA and the Mater signed an Alliance to co-locate facilities.

-The facility will be a turn-key proton facility, comprising four treatment rooms providing pencil beam scanning, and an imaging department offering the latest in precision diagnostic tools.
+The facility will be a turn-key proton facility, comprising three treatment rooms providing pencil beam scanning, and an imaging department offering the latest in precision diagnostic tools.

 Clinical collaborations with local and international cancer centres will contribute to world-class research by identifying improved ways of using protons in combination with other treatments - such as with chemotherapy and gene therapy.